explodinglabs/superstack/README.md

   | <a href="https://github.com/explodinglabs/superstack/wiki">Developer Wiki</a>
 </p>

-_SuperStack_ is an **application backend** powered by PostgreSQL and PostgREST, routed through Caddy.
+_SuperStack_ is an **application backend** powered by Caddy, PostgreSQL and PostgREST.
 Designed for speed, simplicity, and extensibility.

 ```mermaid
 flowchart TD